 The past several years have brought many businesses through cost reduction programs.
-In the aftermarket1 - as well as in several other industries - that means that price is a factor that is more important than ever.
+In the aftermarket - as well as in several other industries - that means that the price is a factor that is more important than ever.

-Here are eight tips for getting the price right:
+8 tips for getting the price right in the aftermarket:

-2. For high-value parts - parts with high complexity or high customer benefit – secure the most optimal Willingness To Pay (WTP2).
+For high-value parts - parts with high complexity or high customer benefit – secure the most optimal Willingness To Pay (WTP).
 This is especially true if your own procurement price is high and if the parts have little competition.

 What these tips show is that you have to differentiate your prices.
 However, in order to ensure that your efforts don't become overwhelming, there is no room for individually pricing each spare part.
 Instead, you have to agree on a certain pricing model which is then applied to the entire product family.
 Here it is important to have a differentiated classification of spare parts with a parameterized clustering that is easy and optimally automated.
 The parameters should be configured individually and the inclusion of additional parameters must be possible.
 Analysable log data ensures transparency and traceability.

 In calculating the costs it is important to distinguish between house parts and purchased parts.
 The costs of purchased parts are determined mainly by the purchase price, which are usually agreed upon annually with suppliers.
 Ideally, the vendor delivers the product data, including purchase prices, which can then be transferred directly into your system.
 It is important that all price components such as scales, minimum purchase quantities, delivery times, etc. is also supplied and entered into the system.

 However, the data needed to evaluate the prices in most companies' systems is often not available or must be collected with a lot of manual work from each department and/or supplier.
 The lack of a real data management system makes many companies shy away from re-pricing products because of the associated complexity.

 The necessary re-pricing of spare parts requires an increase in the level of automation and efficiency.
 Without a solid data management basis for an automated pricing process, the cost of repricing is high.